kamil7133/AI_article_formatter/README.md

 ## Contact

-For any inquiries or contributions, please open an issue or submit a pull request 👌
+For any inquiries or contributions - please open an issue or submit a pull request 👌